pajlada/twitch-queuebot/README.md

 !queue clear                | Clear all participants from the queue !queue list                 | List the first ~15 participants in the queue.
 !queue winner               | Remove the person who's first in the queue and print his name.
+!queue pos [USERNAME]       | Check the position of a user.
+If no username is given, check yourself.